mongodb/specifications/source/index-management/index-management.rst

   interface Collection {
     /**
      * Convenience method for creating a single search index.
      *
      * @return The name of the created search index
+     *
      * @note Drivers MAY opt to implement this method signature, the signature that
      *   takes an SearchIndexModel as a parameter, or for those languages with method
      *   overloading MAY decide to implement both.
      */
     createSearchIndex(name: String, definition: Document, options: Optional<CreateSearchIndexOptions>): String;

     /**
      * Convenience method for creating a single index.
      *
      * @return The name of the created search index
      *
      * @note Drivers MAY opt to implement this method signature, the signature that
      *   takes an name and a definition as parameters, or for those languages with method
      *   overloading MAY decide to implement both.
      */
     createSearchIndex(model: SearchIndexModel, options: Optional<CreateSearchIndexOptions>): String;

     /**
      * Creates multiple search indexes on the collection.
      *
      * @return An iterable of the newly created index names.
      */
     createSearchIndexes(models: Iterable<SearchIndexModel>, options: CreateSearchIndexOptions): Iterable<String> ;

     /**
      * Updates the search index with the given name to use the provided
      * definition.
      */
     updateSearchIndex(name: String, definition: Document, options: Optional<UpdateSearchIndexOptions>): void;

     /**
      * Drops the search index with the given name.
      */
     dropSearchIndex(name: String, options: Optional<DropSearchIndexOptions>): void;

     /**
      * Gets index information for all search indexes in the collection.
      */
-    listSearchIndexes(name: Optional<String>, aggregationOptions: Optional<AggregationOptions>, listIndexOptions: Optional<ListSearchIndexOptions>): Cursor<{ name: String }>;
+    listSearchIndexes(name: Optional<String>, aggregationOptions: Optional<AggregationOptions>, listIndexOptions: Optional<ListSearchIndexOptions>): Cursor<Document>;
   }

 Index View API for Search Indexes